thzandvl/microhack-sap-data/PredictIncomingCashflow.md

 >Note : you can have a look at the API definition using the Swagger UI

-You can test the ML model via a HTTP post request on the Endpoint URI
+You can test the ML model via a HTTP post request on the Endpoint URI.
+Below you can find a sample request.

 <b>HTTP Header</b>
 ```